craigreid/docs/api/index.md

         }
     ]

 A GET request was performed on the registrations endpoint which returned an array of all the registrations.
 The important attribute here is "values" which contains the responses to the questions asked in the App.
 The keys of the object are the field IDs.
-The value is an object containing a "value" attribute, which is the value for the field.
-Some values may be an array, if they are from a set of checkboxes for example, see the "select" value.
+The value is an object containing a `value` attribute, which is the value for the field.
+Some values may be an array, if they are from a set of checkboxes for example, see the `select` value.

 The registrations collection endpoint can also accept a POST containing data with the same JSON format:

     POST /api/events/118/registrations HTTP/1.1
     Accept: application/vnd.akkroo-v1.1+json